 He knows all.
 He sees all.
 He understands all.
 He has heard.
 He is responding.
 But He is doing it within the framework of His creative processes not ours.
 He requires that we persistently keep after Him because He wants to test our faith.
 He wants to test the sincerity of our convictions.
 He wants to see whether we really want this thing that we are asking.
 Do we want it so much that we are willing to go after it?
 As He leads us through these experiences, supplies us with the very things that we need...

 Isaiah 40:29-31 He gives power to the weak, and to those who have no might He increases strength.
 Even the youths shall faint and be weary, and the young men shall utterly fall, But those who wait on the LORD shall renew their strength;

-What did I tell you the purpose of those parables were back there in Luke 11 and Luke 18.
+What did I tell you the purpose of those parables was back there in Luke 11 and Luke 18?
 It is not that God is not hearing us.
 It is not that God is begrudgingly going to give us things.
 It is rather that He wants us to learn to wait—while He works out His purpose in our life.

 Isaiah 40:31 But those who wait on the LORD shall renew their strength, they shall mount up with wings like eagles, they shall run and not be weary...

 God is like a coach who produces winners, over-comers, victors, because He trains them, disciplines them so well in the fundamentals.
 Isaiah is encouraging us to turn our attention to God and His incomparable power.
 He is saying that there is an absurdity in thinking that God is either careless in not hearing us or incapable of doing what we ask so that we somehow think that He is disregarding our pleas.

 We can, when we get into that kind of situation, ask "why?"
 Almost as if it were our right, especially after we have made ourselves His slave.
 But, do not worry.
 That is the encouragement here.
 God has not forgotten.
 He has indeed heard our prayers.
 He will provide, even as He is already providing.